buildbot/buildbot/master/docs/manual/cfg-www.rst

     Nine's Console View is the equivalent of Buildbot Eight's Console and tgrid views.
     Unlike Waterfall, we think it is now feature equivalent and even better, with its live update capabilities.
-    Please submit an issue if you think there is an issue displaying your data, with screenshots of what happen and suggestion on what to improve.
+    Please submit an issue if you think there is an issue displaying your data, with screen shots of what happen and suggestion on what to improve.

 .. _Web-Authentication: